 The environmental risks associated with deep-sea mining are profound, primarily because the deep-sea environment is poorly understood and extremely sensitive to disturbances.
 The extraction process can cause direct physical destruction to the seafloor habitat, which is home to unique and diverse ecosystems.
 Many species in these ecosystems are slow-growing and long-living, making them particularly vulnerable to disturbances, and the recovery from such damage may take decades or even centuries.
 Furthermore, the removal of substrate can lead to the loss of biodiversity, including species that have not yet been discovered or studied.

 The sediment plumes generated by mining activities are another concern.
 These plumes can spread over large areas, smothering marine life and affecting filter feeders and other organisms that depend on clean water for survival.
 The increase in suspended particles could also interfere with the feeding and breeding patterns of pelagic species.
-In addition, the potential for toxic heavy metals to be released into the water column and bioaccumulate in the marine chain poses a significant threat to marine life and, ultimately, human health.
+In addition, the potential for toxic heavy metals to be released into the water column and bioaccumulate in the marine food chain poses a significant threat to marine life and, ultimately, human health.

 Noise and light pollution from the mining equipment could disrupt the behavior and communication of marine species, many of which rely on sound for navigation and mating.
 The cumulative impact of these environmental stressors is difficult to predict, but it could lead to ecosystem-level changes that would be challenging to reverse.
 The lack of comprehensive baseline data on these environments compounds the issue, making it difficult to assess the full extent of the potential damage and to establish effective conservation measures.